Visiting This Christmas Season: Know Before You Go

 Visible through this third floor window above the Porte Cochère are the brick walls and iron joists, which provided structure for Biltmore House, faced with decorative limestone veneer. ca. 1893.

-Construction proceeds on the structural interiors surrounding the Winter Garden of Biltmore House, as viewed from the Tapestry Gallery through the Entance Hall arches.
+Construction proceeds on the structural interiors surrounding the Winter Garden of Biltmore House, as viewed from the Tapestry Gallery through the Entrance Hall arches.
 1893.

-Construction nears completion on the east façade of Biltmore House with workshops on the front lawn, known as the Esplanade, in the foreground.
+Construction nears completion on the east facade of Biltmore House with workshops on the Front Lawn in the foreground.
 July 1894.